t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 As discussed in {{sec-dis-auth}}, authentication and trust (between computing nodes, management nodes, end devices) can be problematic as scale, mobility and heterogeneity increase.
 The distributed and sometimes disconnected nature of edge resources can prevent relying on a third-party authority, and can expose edge computing to issues with reliability and denial of service attacks.
 Personal or proprietary IoT data leakage is also a major threat, especially due to the distributed nature of the systems ({{sec-data}}).

 However, edge computing also brings solutions in the security space: maintaining privacy by computing sensitive data closer to data generators is a major use case.
-This can be used to take actions based on sensitive data, or anonymizing, aggregating or compressing data prior to transmiting to a remote cloud server.
+This can be used to take actions based on sensitive data, or anonymizing, aggregating or compressing data prior to transmitting to a remote cloud server.
 Edge computing communication brokering functions can also be used to secure communication between edge and cloud networks.

-# Acknowledgement
+# Acknowledgment

 The authors would like to thank Joo-Sang Youn, Akbar Rahman, Michel Roy, Robert Gazda, Rute Sofia and Thomas Fossati for their valuable comments and suggestions on this document.